|

 You may want to ask your doctor or nurse some of the following questions:

-• I’ve tried giving up before, but I couldn’t.
+- I’ve tried stopping before, but I couldn’t.
 How can you help me give up?

 If you are not offered help to stop smoking by your doctor or nurse, or if you want advice on how to get help, then you may want to contact your PCT or LHB.
 They should be able to tell you what services are available in your area and how you can get help.